ZhenyingZhu/StudyNotes/tempnote.markdown

 http://www.webupd8.org/2014/09/dual-boot-fix-time-differences-between.html

 Are the usb ports onboard devices or are the usbs part of a PCI card?
-Some usb PCI have this problem. type, #sudo lsusb, to get a listing of all usb ports on your system.
-Also type, sudo lshw -short to get a short listing all devices on you system.
+Some usb PCI have this problem. type, `sudo lsusb`, to get a listing of all usb ports on your system.
+Also type, `sudo lshw -short` to get a short listing all devices on you system.
 If neither program shows you the usbs on the system then you are using a different kernel or the drives did not get install.
 Type, uname -a, and give us the kernel version.
 If you do see the usbs, then type, sudo lspci -v, and see if drives have been installed for them. - See more at: http://www.linux.com/learn/answers/view/762-i-just-loaded-ubuntu-and-it-doesnt-recognize-the-usb-ports-what-do-i-do#sthash.bg370RMi.dpuf

 ```
 go to http://steamcommunity.com/minigame/towerattack/